PO Box 9021, Wilmington, DE 19809, USA

 Ophiogomphus arizonicus

-16. Pale Snaketail ______ Flies in AZ: early to late-Aug
+16. Pale Snaketail ______ AZ Flies in AZ: early to late-Aug

 Ophiogomphus severus